 During our visit to the set of The Amazing Spider-Man 2, however, director Marc Webb and the producers were quite open about the first movie’s shortcomings, with the script being the most commonly-cited weak point.
 But even the 2012 movie’s harshest critics would agree that Garfield’s performance shone through, and as we sat with him for a round-table interview between takes, his enthusiasm for the character was still very much in evidence.

 Here, Andrew talks about the efforts gone to improve on the first movie, working with Jamie Foxx and Paul Giamatti – who play the villains Electro and Rhino, respectively – and how the sequel will introduce a new element of physical comedy.

-How has your mindset changed from the first film?
+How has your mindset changed from the first movie?
 You must feel more confident now, since the first was a success?